Zuraiz270/open-source-project-sustainability-study/research_proposal.md

 ## 1.2 The Gap

-Previous research has examined individual factors affecting OSS success—governance models, community dynamics, or technical quality—in isolation.
-However, **no comprehensive study has simultaneously investigated how governance practices, community health indicators, and technical characteristics interact to predict project sustainability**.
+Previous research has examined individual factors affecting OSS success (governance models, community dynamics, or technical quality) in isolation.
+However, **few large-scale studies have simultaneously investigated how governance practices, community health indicators, and popularity metrics relate to project sustainability**.

-Furthermore, existing success metrics (stars, forks) have never been rigorously validated against actual project outcomes (continued activity, contributor retention, issue resolution).
+Furthermore, existing popularity metrics (stars, forks) have rarely been validated against long-term project survival and maintenance outcomes.

 ## 1.3 Our Contribution

 This study provides an **evidence-based, multi-dimensional investigation** of factors that distinguish sustainable OSS projects from those that fail.
-By analyzing governance, community, and technical dimensions together, we aim to:
+By analyzing governance, community, ecosystem, and popularity metrics together, we aim to:

-1. **Identify** which factors most strongly predict project sustainability
+1. **Identify** which governance, community, and ecosystem factors differentiate sustainable from abandoned projects
-2. **Validate** (or invalidate) common assumptions about OSS success
-3. **Provide** actionable recommendations for maintainers and adopters
+2. **Validate** whether traditional popularity metrics actually predict long-term sustainability

 ## 1.4 Practical Significance

 Our findings will benefit:

 - **Project maintainers**: Evidence-based practices for building sustainable projects
 - **Contributors**: Criteria for identifying healthy projects to join
 - **Organizations**: Risk assessment framework for OSS dependency decisions